upandacross/precinct/doc/_BALLOT_MATCHING_STRATEGY.md

 **Why This Matters:**

 1. **Built-In Motivation**
-   - They've tasted defeat by narrow margins
+   - They've tasted defeat by narrow vote gaps
    - They KNOW they can win with just a little more support
    - Our ballot matching data shows them exactly what's needed